OpenLiveWriter/OpenLiveWriter/docs/Developing-on-Mac-Testing-on-Windows.md

   assert exact line endings, which can differ depending on checkout line endings.
 A small number of such failures is environmental, not a harness bug.
-- `run` needs an interactive user logged in at the VM console; otherwise there is no desktop session to show the window in and the launch fails with a clear error.
+- `run` needs a user logged in at the VM console and Parallels Tools able to authenticate as that user with your Mac credentials; otherwise there is no desktop session to show the window in and the launch fails.

 ## ARM64 Windows and x64 emulation